 The English Department

-Hello, I’m Josie Fuller.
-I teach English and oversee Interventions and Progress here at Egerton.
+Hello, I’m Miss J. Fuller.
+I oversee English, Interventions and Progress here at Egerton.
 I am passionate about helping young people develop their confidence and skills in English and motivating them to achieve their very best.
 Outside of teaching, I love to surf, go to yoga, and read!
 My favourite books include The Kiterunner by Khaled Hosseini, Homegoing by Ya Gyasi, and Frankenstein by Mary Shelley.
-I also enjoy travelling and have spent time teaching abroad.
+I also enjoy travelling to places that have different cultures from ours and have spent time teaching abroad in Cambodia.

 Key Stage 3

 Here at Egerton High School our Key Stage 3 curriculum is broadly theme based, building on general knowledge of the theme from other subject areas whilst maintaining a focus on reading, writing and speaking and listening skills.
 We aim to put quality texts at the heart of our curriculum and encourage students to read for pleasure.
 At Key Stage 3, our aim is to increase progression in literacy as well as to inspire learners with creative writing and reading from a range of genres and time periods.
-Students are challenged yet highly supported in lessons, and work is differentiated to encourage confidence and independence.
+Students are challenged yet highly supported in lessons, and work is planned to encourage confidence and independence.

 Key Stage 4

 At Key Stage 4, students build upon their reading, writing and speaking and listening skills gained at Key Stage 3, and they will deepen their analytical abilities through the study of challenging and varied texts ranging from the 19th to 21st century.
 Students will learn how to write fiction and non-fiction texts for specific audiences and purposes using engaging stimulus such as, for example, inspiring speeches, film, art and photographs.

 We currently follow the AQA GCSE English Language (8700) specification.
 All students are entered for GCSE at the end of Year 11 and will also complete the OCR Entry Level Certificate where they will be awarded up to Level 3.
 Students will be assessed regularly and will complete mock exams to prepare them for their final exams in year 11.